What is a wolf management plan?

 Although much of the plan is still relevant, the wolf planning process is intended to identify how the plan can be improved and potentially set goals and objectives for improving wolf management strategies.
 The time has come to make technical revisions, identify strategies and objectives to improve wolf conservation, and evaluate public attitudes that may influence how wolves are managed.

-Currently, Minnesota wolves fall under the protection of the federal Endangered Species Act with the state overseeing certain management activities.
+Minnesota wolves no longer fall under the protection of the federal Endangered Species Act.
 The wolf population made a remarkable recovery under the Endangered Species Act, and has been considered one of the most successful species recoveries since the law was passed.
-Should wolves be removed from the Endangered Species Act, wolf management will revert to state and tribal authority.
+Since wolves were removed from the Endangered Species Act, wolf management reverts to state and tribal authority.
 However, there still needs to be direction from the plan on how we best manage the Minnesota wolf population regardless of the legal status.